iclectic/Vue.js-Quiz-App/README.md

 ### Quiz App

-+This VueJS quiz app is a simple yet engaging way to test your knowledge in various topics.
+* This VueJS quiz app is a simple yet engaging way to test your knowledge in various topics.

-+The app is comprised of three different quizzes, each with a unique set of questions to challenge you.
++ The app is comprised of three different quizzes, each with a unique set of questions to challenge you.
 Built with VueJS, this app is a great example of how easy it is to create interactive applications with this framework.

-+Created following a tutorial by Tyler Potts titled "Build a Quiz App using Vue JS," this app is perfect for those looking to learn more about VueJS and how to create fun and engaging quizzes.
++ Created following a tutorial by Tyler Potts titled "Build a Quiz App using Vue JS," this app is perfect for those looking to learn more about VueJS and how to create fun and engaging quizzes.

-+Try it out and see how well you do!
++ Try it out and see how well you do!